 The Chimp Paradox says we’re not so different to monkeys and computers – and understanding that is the key to contentment.

 Is crazy-eyed rage your party trick?
 Do you leave passive aggressive sticky notes for colleagues?
 Feel discontented, but don’t know why?
 That’ll be your ‘inner chimp’ – and The Chimp Paradox aims to show you how embrace the ape.

 In a theory that’ll enrage creationists everywhere, Peters suggests we’re all still a little bit monkey.
 He says part of our brains hasn’t evolved beyond animal instincts, urges and irrational fears.

 When our responses get the better of us or we have uncomfortable emotions, that’s the chimp shouting to be heard.
-Sometimes that literally results in adults shouting and screaming when they don’t get their way.
+Sometimes it literally results in adults shouting and screaming when they don’t get their way.

 “Imagine that you are going for a coffee with a friend and the friend says, ‘Would you like a piece of cake with your coffee?’
 If you are trying to watch your weight then the Human will answer, ‘No, thanks.’
 However, if you happen to like cake, then the Chimp will answer, ‘Yes, please.’
 Who will actually answer then, the Human or the Chimp?”

 This is a hefty book at 300+ pages, much of it packed with practical exercises.
 Reading it feels a bit like being locked in a motivational Powerpoint seminar.
 Still, seeing as few of us learn how to be productive social animals or manage our feelings, it’s hard to knock the intention.